LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

    Source file begin and end lines of the object opening directive (if applicable)
 ``context_switching_calls``
-   The object supports context-switching calls (i.e. can be used with the :ref:`control_context_switch_2` debugging control construct) ``dynamic_declarations``
+   The object supports context-switching calls (i.e., can be used with the :ref:`control_context_switch_2` debugging control construct) ``dynamic_declarations``
    The object supports dynamic declarations of predicates